 Moses then asked to see Rabbi Akiva, and was permitted to sit in on his class.
 Moses could not follow the discussion!
 In fact, the Talmud later says how Moses asked God: “You have such a great man, yet you choose to give the Torah through me?”
 At the end of the lesson, Rabbi Akiva’s students ask him where he got that particular law from, and he replied that it comes from Moses at Sinai.
 Moses was comforted to know that even what Rabbi Akiva would teach centuries later is based on the Torah that Moses would compose and deliver to Israel.

 This amazing story is often told to affirm that all aspects of Torah, both Written and Oral, and those lessons extracted by the Sages and rabbis, stems from the Divine Revelation at Sinai, and from Moses’ own teachings.
-It is a central part of Judaism that everything is transmitted in a chain starting from Moses at Sinai, down through the prophets, to the Anshei Knesset HaGedolah, the “Men of the Great Assembly” and to earliest rabbis, all the way through to the present time.
+It is a central part of Judaism that everything is transmitted in a chain starting from Moses at Sinai, down through the prophets, to the Anshei Knesset HaGedolah, the “Men of the Great Assembly” and the earliest rabbis, all the way through to the present time.

 What is usually not discussed about this story, though, is the deeper and far more perplexing notion that Moses travelled through time!
 The Talmud does not say that Moses saw a vision of Rabbi Akiva; it says that he literally went and sat in his classroom.
 He was there, sitting inconspicuously at the end of the eighth row.
 As a reminder, Moses received the Torah in the Hebrew year 2448 according to tradition, which is 3331 years ago.
 Rabbi Akiva, meanwhile, was killed during the Bar Kochva Revolt, 132-136 CE, less than 2000 years ago.
 How did Moses go 1400 years into the future?